trueagi-io/hyperon-experimental/README.md

 Main library `libhyperon.rlib` is written in Rust language, it contains core API which can be used from other Rust projects.
-Source code of the library is located under [./lib](./lib) directory.
+Source code of the library is divided on three crates located under [./hyperon-common](./hyperon-common), [./hyperon-atom](./hyperon-atom) and [./lib](./lib) directories.
 It is a plain Rust project which can be built and tested using Cargo tool.

+[./hyperon-common](./hyperon-common) crate contains different utility structures which are not directly related to the MeTTa and Hyperon.
+For example different collection and reference implementations.
+[./hyperon-atom](./hyperon-atom) crate contains core API which can be imported by third-party built-in modules providers. [./lib](./lib) crate contains MeTTa atomspace and interpreter implementations.

 In order to provide API for platforms and languages other than Rust there is a C API export library `libhyperonc`.
 Source code of the library is located under